 Even better, buy solar-powered LED lights.
 These will use solar energy to charge during the day and shine throughout the night.
 You can put them on a timer to save more energy and watch your utility bill go down.

 Solar lights are guaranteed to put you in the holiday spirit.
+Plus, there are many solar Christmas decoration options in the market right now.
 Choose between candy cane lights or a snowman, Santa Claus, and a reindeer pack.

 Don’t send your old lights to the landfill.
 Instead, recycle them at the local scrap metal dealer, or use Home Depot’s program, which gives a holiday light exchange.